The 20 Best Apraxia Doctors Near Me in Oregon, US

 Offers Telehealth

 Tom Chau is a primary care provider, practicing in Internal Medicine in Portland, Oregon.
 Dr. Chau is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-His top areas of expertise are Low Potassium Level, Cerebral Palsy, Thyrotoxic Periodic Paralysis, and Distal Renal Tubular Acidosis.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Low Potassium Level, Cerebral Palsy, Thyrotoxic Periodic Paralysis, and Distal Renal Tubular Acidosis.

 What is the definition of Apraxia?